BayuuPermana/WaterMonitoring/README.md

 ### 3. Web Dashboard

 1.  **Configure `js/config.js`**:
+    - Create a copy of `js/config.js.example` and rename it to `js/config.js`.
     - Open `js/config.js`.
     - Set `GOOGLE_SHEET_API_KEY` to your Google Cloud Platform API Key with Google Sheets API enabled.
     - Set `SPREADSHEET_ID` to your Google Sheet ID.